craftcms/docs/docs/commerce/1.x/docs/order-model.md

 ### id

-The element id of the order.
+The element ID of the order.

 ### number

-The unique identifier of the order, the customer will see this, and is the best thing to use in urls.
+The unique identifier of the order, the customer will see this, and is the best thing to use in URLs.

 ### shortNumber